OpenNebula/docs/source/intro_release_notes/enterprise_upgrades/configuration_management_module.rst

 Step 1.
 Repository Setup
 ------------------------

-ou need to configure your host to have access to dedicated authenticated customer repositories, then you can install or update OneScape packages.
+The host needs to be configured to have access to dedicated authenticated customer repositories, then you can install or update OneScape packages.

 Access to the software repositories with OneScape is authenticated by the customer's user name and token.
 Repository definitions below contain the placeholders ``${AUTH}`` where customer's credentials should be put.
 To simplify the process and to avoid dealing with the repository configurations manually, export your credentials following way before running the next commands.